Magicalburritos/budget-tracker19/README.md

 ## usage

 click [here](https://morning-reef-57138.herokuapp.com/) to be taken to the deployed application.
-Dont forget to test the ability to test added things when in offline mode!
+Dont forget to test the ability to added things when in offline mode!
 ![screenshot of deployed application](/budget-Demo.png)

 ## license